needle-mirror/com.unity.entities/Documentation~/systems-entity-command-buffers.md

 You can use [`EntityCommandBufferSystem`](xref:Unity.Entities.EntityCommandBufferSystem) to play back and dispose of a command buffer rather than manually doing it yourself.
 To do this:

-1. Get the instance of the `EntityCommandBuffer` system which you want to do the playback.
+1. Get the instance of the `EntityCommandBufferSystem` which you want to do the playback.
 1. Create an `EntityCommandBuffer` instance via the system.
 1. Schedule a job that writes commands to the `EntityCommandBuffer`.
 1. Register the scheduled job for the system to complete.